-Due to a lack of maturity, some of the certification case studies were addressing only a subset of the steps 1-6.
-Nevertheless, the objectives of all ASCOS certification case studies were to use the logical safety argument approach, to analyse the risks induced by the change in a context of total aviation and to control these risks according to the complete life cycle of the system (e.g. definition of V0, V1, V2, ...).
+Because the defined changes are still in a conceptual/design phase, the certification case studies mainly address the steps 1-6.
+The focus of all ASCOS certification case studies were to use and apply the logical safety argument approach, to analyse the risks induced by the change in a context of total aviation and to control these risks according to the complete life cycle of the system (e.g. definition of V0, V1, V2, ...).

-For this purpose some inputs were considered: from tool for safety risk assessment (WP3), continuous safety monitoring (WP2), area of change list (FAST) giving the TAS domains involved by a change description.
+For this purpose, supporting new ASCOS methods and tools inputs were considered: methods and tools for safety risk assessment (WP3), continuous safety monitoring (WP2), and the Future Aviation Safety Team (FAST) Area of Change list (AoC) giving the TAS domains involved by a change description.

-7.2 What are the issues to be taken in consideration from ASCOS Certification case studies?
+7.2 What are the issues to be considered as a result of the ASCOS case studies?

-The added value of ASCOS certification approach is due to the fact that it considers the Total Aviation System from the start of the design and certification activities, and covers the entire lifecycle.
-However the application of the ASCOS certification approach in the current certification framework introduces additional complexity as a result of the safety argument framework.
+An added value of ASCOS certification approach is that it considers the Total Aviation System from the start of the design and certification activities, and covers the entire lifecycle.
+However, the application of the ASCOS certification approach in the current certification framework introduces additional complexity as a result of the safety argument framework.